How much is your case worth?Get a free case evaluation

-However, spa accidents can be caused by various reasons, either because an employee does not choose the right treatment to apply to a client, because they do not pay attention to the instructions and warnings of a product, and/or by not performing the requested treatment carefully and conscientiously, among others.
+While in a spa, one hopes to improve their well-being, not to hurt themselves.
+Medical and day spas must maintain their facilities in a reasonably safe manner.
+However, spa accidents can happen and are caused by various reasons, some of which include an employee incorrectly choosing a treatment to apply to a client, not paying attention to the instructions and warnings of a product or by not performing the requested treatment carefully and conscientiously.

 - Allergic reactions

 - Chemical burns